maeligg/my-online-cookbook/README.md

 My Online Cookbook is a starter kit to create your own website of recipes, using [Eleventy](https://11ty.io) and [Netlify CMS](https://www.netlifycms.org/).
 It is meant to be both highly accessible (including to non-developers), as well as fully customisable should you want to use it as a starting off point.

-Demo (this is what you get out of the box) : [myonlinecookbook.netlify.app](myonlinecookbook.netlify.app)
+Demo (this is what you get out of the box) : [https://myonlinecookbook.netlify.app/](https://myonlinecookbook.netlify.app/)

 ## Features